ghostintranslation/synth/README.md

 ## Features

-* FM synthesis with 1 carier and 1 modulator
+* FM synthesis with 1 carrier and 1 modulator
 * 16 voices polyphony
 * Sine and triangle waveforms
 * Arpeggiator and Drone modes